Quantum-Accelerators/quacc/docs/user/wflow_syntax.md

 ## Introduction

 Here, we provide code snippets for several decorator-based workflow engines.
 For a comparison of the pros and cons of each approach, refer to the [Workflow Engines Overview](wflow_overview.md) page.
-We describe the specific of each workflow engine in more detail later in the documentation.
+We describe the specifics of each workflow engine in more detail later in the documentation.
 Nonetheless, this page serves as a useful point of reference that is independent of quacc-specific details.

 !!!
 Tip

     You don't need to learn the syntax for all the different workflow solutions.
-You only need to learn the syntax for the one you plan to use.
-The syntax is very similar across all of them regardless.
+You only need to learn the syntax for the one you plan to use!
+Regardless, the syntax is quite similar across all of the workflow engines.

 ## Simple Workflow